 - Some people with back injuries might require frequent changes in position due to an inability to sit or stand comfortably.
 Production data entry clerks and telemarketers can no longer sit for long periods of time at their stations.

 A work accident that leads to a back injury can happen quickly, but the recovery time can take months or even years.
-Your situation may be made worse by an insurance company that denies or delays tests and treatments.
+Your situation may be made worse by an insurance company that delays tests and treatments or denies you a workers’ comp settlement for your herniated disc.
 A workers’ compensation lawyer can help you with these issues and explain what workers’ compensation benefits you may be entitled to.

 Employers carry workers’ compensation insurance to provide financial protection and medical care to workers who are injured on the job.
-At the Law Offices of James Scott Farrin, we understand how to apply the law to workers’ compensation cases, and we fight tirelessly for our clients.
+At the Law Offices of James Scott Farrin, our team understands how to apply the law to workers’ compensation cases, and we fight tirelessly for our clients.

 As of February 2021, there are 152 attorneys in North Carolina who can call themselves North Carolina State Bar Board Certified Specialists in Workers’ Compensation law.3 That’s .5% of all attorneys licensed to practice in the state — and several of them work for us you.